 Why Swing Trading?

-First, it’s an accessible method for even new traders.
+First, swing trading is an accessible method for even new traders.
 While the pace is fast, it’s not as fast as day trading.
 This means that it allows a little more time to think out your process and make educated decisions with your trades.

 For many, the quick pace of day trading can prove a little bit overwhelming at first.
-It can be a great entry to day trading, and a strong trading practice in general.
+Swing Trading can be a great entry to day trading, and a strong trading practice in general.

 This doesn’t mean that it’s totally relaxed.
 But you’re only holding on to the stock for a few days or weeks, so it offers potential profits that exceed taking longer positions on a trade.